 - Flexible working is based on a culture of trust and personal responsibility.
 Employees are responsible for managing their time and their work to deliver their role and meet their contractual requirements; managers work on the basis that people can be trusted to manage their own time effectively.

-An office-based contract, you must go into 18 Smith Square at least once a week.
+As an office-based worker, individuals are required under the transitional flexible working policy, to work in the office one day per week as a minimum.
 However, this may vary significantly between different roles and from week to week.
 When and how often you go into the office will depend first and foremost on the needs of the business and secondly on your own personal preference for where you work.
 That means some weeks you may need to go into the office for your maximum contracted hours, whilst others will only require you to be office-based for the minimum.

 - Office-based with non-contractual flexible working

 Employees may be full time or part time and are based at 18 Smith Square.
-Working patterns and attendance in the office can be flexible, provided that the individual is able to deliver their role and meet the needs of the business, without adversely impacting on the work of colleagues.
+Working patterns and attendance in the office can be flexible and the LGA supports hybrid-working, provided that the individual is able to deliver their role and meet the needs of the business, without adversely impacting on the work of colleagues.
 This contract includes an allowance (equivalent to the current London Weighting) as a contribution towards the cost of living within commuter range of 18 Smith Square, of regular travel to the office and of working from home on those days when you are not required to come in.

 - Contractual home-based

-Employees may be full or part time and are based at home although may make occasional use of hot-desking facilities in 18 Smith Square.
+Employees may be full or part time and are based at home although, they may make occasional use of hot-desking facilities in 18 Smith Square.
 This contract includes a tax-free annual allowance set annually by HMRC towards the cost of working from home.
-This allowance is currently £312.
+This allowance is currently £312 for the financial year 2021/22.
 The LGA pays all work-related travel costs incurred by contractual home-based employees.

 - Annual leave and statutory holidays